 The Flying Goldfish, is a perfect addition to any indoor space.
 With its stunning blooms that can be enjoyed year-round, this plant is sure to add a touch of tropical charm to your home.
 However, proper care is essential to ensure that this plant thrives and flourishes.
 Bright, indirect light is a must, as is consistent moisture and occasional fertilization.
 But beware, pests and diseases can quickly take hold, so it’s crucial to keep a watchful eye and address any issues promptly.
 Overall, this plant is an excellent choice for plant enthusiasts seeking a low-maintenance yet visually striking addition to their collection.

 How often should I water my Flying Goldfish Plant?

-Flying Goldfish Plants prefer to be kept consistently moist, but not waterlogged.
+Flying Goldfish prefer to be kept consistently moist, but not waterlogged.
 Water thoroughly when the top inch of soil feels dry to the touch.